A note on strong protomodularity, actions and quotients: Introduction

 {\bf Action of quotients}

 Suppose now that we are given a group action $\xi$ as before, and a surjective group homomorphism $q\colon A\to Q$.
 A natural question arises: when does the given $A$-action induce a $Q$-action?
-In this case, the restriction to the kernel $K$ of $q$ always exists, and the condition under which the action of the quotient is well defined, amounts to the fact that the kernel of $q$ acts trivially.
-Our result states that the same property holds in all strongly semi-abelian categories.
+In this case, the restriction of the action $\xi$ to the kernel $K$ of $q$ always exists, and the condition under which the action of the quotient is well defined, amounts to the fact that the kernel of $q$ acts trivially.

+These issues can be addressed in any category where a notion of internal object action is available, e.g.\ in any semi-abelian category (see \cite{JMT02}).
+Indeed, we will show that the property (KC) characterizes strongly protomodular categories among semi-abelian categories, and that, in such contexts, actions of quotients behave substantially in the same way as in the case of groups.

+On the other hand these issues can be dealt with also in more general contexts.
+Indeed, when an object $A$ acts on object $X$, just like in the case of group, one can consider the split epimorphism $X\rtimes A\to A$ given by the semidirect product projection together with its canonical section.
+Vice-versa, any split epimorphism with codomain $A$ gives rise to the \emph{conjugation} $A$-action on the kernel of the split epimorphism.